Assam Career : Assam Agricultural University Recruitment 2025

 Selection Procedure :

-Candidates may appear for a walk-in-interview on 20th January 2025 from 10 AM onwards
+Candidates may appear for a walk-in-interview on 24th January, 2025 at 10am

-The venue is in Directorate of Research (Agri.), Assam Agricultural University, Jorhat-785013
+The venue is altogether in the office chamber of the Chief Scientist, AAU-ARRI, Titabar

-Also Read : Anupam Mittal’s remark on L&T chief’s remark sparks hilarious creativity among netizens

 How to apply :

-Candidates having requisite qualification may report at the time of interview and submit application in plain paper
+Candidates may appear for the interview with resume, original copies of all relevant documents

-They should also submit self attested copies of certificates, marksheets and other testimonials.
+They should also bring self-attested copies of all relevant documents with them

-The candidates shall bring original certificates/documents for verification at the time of interview.

 Detailed Advertisement : Click Here